zazoid/orange_stomp/README.md

 hardware pull up resistor is strongly(!) recommended, if you know why software-configurable pull up leaves input unstable even on short lines - please contact me

 audio interface used in my setup is emu 0202 usb

+Requirements

+are dynamically updating see your STDERR

+Installation

+Just copy files to proper places lol